darlanmendonca/shell-arguments/README.md

 node app.js -b=false --test="false"
 => {b: true, test: false}
 ```
-Note that the string with false value was converted to a boolean false, because this module converte primitive values.
+Note that the string with false value was converted to a boolean false, because this module convert primitive values.

 Too accept other values, like below: